 But we were still a group of people picked by politicians, and I can readily see that we could be criticised on the basis of our ages, genders, ethnicities and general unrepresentativeness.
 In a more charged area, we have seen how two successive attempts to appoint a Chair to the child abuse inquiry have failed because of popular anger.
-Even the civic society-based Scottish Constitutional Convention of 1995 was recently described by a Labour MP who took part in it as "self-appointed", "elitist", and "ultimately unrepresentative" of Scottish society.
-It was not, in his view, a model for a future constitutional convention.
+Even the civic society-based Scottish Constitutional Convention of 1995 was recently described by a Labour MP who took part in it as "self-appointed", "elitist", and "ultimately unrepresentative" of Scottish society and not a model for a future constitutional convention.
 So there is a real dilemma about the way the Convention should be set up.
+The next issue is the width of the potential agenda.
+In a pamphlet published just yesterday by the Constitution Society, Professor Bogdanor argued that the case for a convention is strengthened because constitutional issues are all inter-linked.
+To quote him: